DarkGhostHunter/FlowSdk/README.md

 ## Usage

 Flow SDK was made to be very expressive but straightforward.
-This code should tell what we are doing:
+This code should tell what we are doing without having to read the manual.

 ```php
 <?php